Victor Robles Player Props: Nationals vs. Twins

 Victor Robles At The Plate

-- He has scored at least one run four times this year (23.5%), including one multi-run game.
+- He has scored at least one run four times this season (22.2%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.